RetlavSource/Encrypt-Decrypt_image_AES-CBC-ECB/README.md

 Encryption / decryption of images with AES in Python 3 (CBC and ECB mode supported) The same as the [user163](https://github.com/user163/image-encryption), but with some more tweeks, like:

- - option to select the encryption / decryption method
+ - option to select the encryption / decryption method from AES.MODE_CBC or AES.MODE_ECB

  - encrypted / decrypted file is saved